 Among the more fascinating people buried here are Allan Pinkerton, who started the famous Pinkerton’s detective agency and his employee, Kate Warne, the first female detective in the United States.
 Warne posed as a rich Southern bell to help Pinkerton uncover a plot to assassinate Lincoln by Baltimore secessionists and posed as a fortune teller to uncover a poisoning plot, among many other costumes and ruses.
 She also worked as a spy for the Union during the civil war.

 Perhaps the best thing about Graceland is that it’s just what a cemetery should be: peaceful, contemplative, and aesthetically calming.
 The grounds are so large that one can find solitude here at any time of day in any season, and its venerable trees and stones are just as lovely under a blanket of snow as they are on a summer’s day.

-If one is visiting the city and needs a break from the crowded Loop, or if you live here and just need to take a long rejuvenating walk, Graceland will fit the bill.
+If you are visiting the city and need a break from the crowded Loop, or if you live here and just need to take a long rejuvenating walk, Graceland will fit the bill.